hlefebvr/idol/docs/tutorials/bilevel-optimization/modeling/optimistic.rst

 Finally, we need to define the lower-level objective function.
 This is done by calling the method :code:`set_follower_obj_expr` on the object of type :code:`Bilevel::LowerLevelDescription`.
-An :code:`Expr` object is passed as argument to this method.
+An :code:`AffExpr` object is passed as argument to this method.

 .. code::